areaofeffect/hello-world/week8/README.md

 # ASSIGNMENT

 Build an app that incorporates some data from an API or sensor.

+To step through the tutorial on Meteor + React again, follow it [here](https://www.meteor.com/tutorials/react/creating-an-app).
+Note that in step 3 (collections), we are using the newer way to wrap components with reactive data.
+Refer to [line 2 import of withTracker](https://github.com/areaofeffect/hello-world/blob/master/week8/in-class-apps/react-app/imports/ui/AsteroidList.js#L2) and [lines 26-33](https://github.com/areaofeffect/hello-world/blob/master/week8/in-class-apps/react-app/imports/ui/AsteroidList.js#L26-L33) where the component is wrapped with data. (looks like they are on it though [https://github.com/meteor/todos/pull/247](https://github.com/meteor/todos/pull/247))

 You can further explore the APIs provided by NASA and use your existing key.
 Or explore other available APIs like [Open Notify](http://open-notify.org/Open-Notify-API/).
 Plot the course of the International Space Station :)